 Another daytime travel option from Hanoi to Sapa is shuttle limousines.
 If you’re not looking to take an overnight train, these are a great option for ease and speed at 5 to 6 hours.
 They are big vans with 6-10 seats or so on average.
-It’s most convenient because they pick you up and drop you off at your hotels.
+It’s most convenient because they pick you up and drop you off at your hotel.

 Often time they have more reliable wifi than a public bus, but sometimes that’s iffy, especially in the mountains to Sapa.
 Trips usually depart in the morning around 7 AM, as they pick up the varying guests from their hotels in the Old Quarter.
 They’ll make 2 to 3 rest stops on the way.

 You can arrange these with your hotel or a local tourist agency.
 There’s also the option of Googling some names and calling them direct, but sometimes English is limited.
 Two choices are EcoSapa Limousine and King Express Limousine.
 You can book both of these online to ensure your spot.

 Motorbike from Hanoi to Sapa

-Head into the high country with the wind on your face via motorbike.
-There a few routes you can take but the most direct will get you there in around 9 hours.
+Head into the high country with the wind on your face via a motorbike.
+There are a few routes you can take but the most direct will get you there in around 9 hours.
 You’ll first head to Lao Cai, and then the final hour up a windy pass to Sapa.
 On the return, you can drive back to Lao Cai and take your motorbike on board for a fee on the train from Hanoi.

 The drive is 350 kilometers from Hanoi to Sapa.
 It’s doable in one day, but it’s a lot of work.
 Most will break it up into a 1-4 day trip, choosing their own non-direct route.
 Resting and spending the night at various scenic points along the way.
 It’s a fantastic way to see the countryside and the roads less traveled.